-“Any artist who is attentive…in engaging with place will not only research and reveal environmental crisis but will also do so in a complex, integrated and subtle fashion; the resultant work will avoid stridency and dogma, but will nevertheless inform, challenge, inspire and disturb in ways that perhaps only the arts can.
+Rather than a discipline-specific siloed approach, the Arts and Ecology programme engages students in problem-based and place-based learning.
+Any artist who is attentive in engaging with place will not only research and reveal environmental crisis but will do so in a complex, integrated and subtle fashion; the resultant work will avoid stridency and dogma, but will nevertheless inform, challenge, inspire and disturb in ways that only the arts can.

 *Please note this course is currently going through Approval with our Accrediting Body The University of Plymouth.
 You can register your interest to start in September 2021 below.